niteshtolani2812/TicTacToeWithC/7_Screenshots_and_Videos/readme.md

-## Names and description of the screenshot and video
+## Names and description of the screenshots and video

 |            File name  	|                                      Description                 	|
 |:---------------------:	|:----------------------------------------------------------------:	|